 If you do not have a degree from the University of Virginia already (or have not submitted a transcript for another admissions application within the past 6 months), you will need to have your degree transcript sent to the address below:

 Office of Graduate Admissions - Attn: Adam Seid

 PO Box 800826

 Each year the School of Nursing hosts several students from overseas universities who come to the University for periods of study (one semester or one academic year) to enroll in courses that can transfer to their home universities.
 These students are, in effect, coming to the University of Virginia as exchange students or guest students.
 International visitors enrolling as students will be charged full tuition and would need to obtain an appropriate student visa to study at the University of Virignia.
 All international students must present acceptable TOEFL or IELTS language testing results.

-International graduate students interested in enrolling in classes at the School of Nursing should contact the Assistant Dean for Admissions and Financial Aid for more information (firstname.lastname@example.org).
+International graduate students interested in enrolling in classes at the School of Nursing should contact OASS.

 The School has exchange programs with three universities overseas.
 We can only host undergraduate students through these existing undergraduate exchange programs.

 The School of Nursing also hosts visiting scholars who are not enrolled as students but come to the University for a defined period of time to collaborate or learn about research with a member of the School of Nursing faculty.
 This can be pre-doctoral and post-doctoral students, visiting clinicians, and other visiting scholars.
 A fee will be charged depending on the length of the visit.
-Individuals interested in being a visiting scholar should contact Dr. Marianne Baernholdt, Director of International Initiatives, at email@example.com.
+If you are interested in becoming a visiting scholar, please contact the Global Initiatives Program Coordinator.